 8. Going green

-2020 is a year for climate action – so I’m pledging to do more ‘little things’ for planet earth.
+Climate change is happening at a rapid rate – so I’m pledging to do more ‘little things’ for planet earth.

 It’s also worth mentioning some coffee outlets on campus offer a discount if you bring your own keep cup.
-If you’ve forgotten it, be sure to make use of disposable cup recycling stations like the one at NUSpace’s Fast Fuel outlet.
+If you’ve forgotten it, be sure to make use of disposable cup recycling stations.
 To wash up our containers and cutlery from that fabulous lunch we made, there are Survival Stations on all campuses with hot and cold water on tap.

 9. Setting and kicking career goals